Guides & resources

 FAQs

-In most cases, the certificate can be issued the same day once the policy is arranged, including all documentation required for visa submission.
+In many cases, the certificate can be issued the same day once the policy is approved, activated and paid.

 For older applicants, see: Health Insurance for Seniors in Spain